 Colliding flows of gas in the filamentary arms induce the formation of two protostellar companions at distances of ∼1000 au from the primary.
 After their birth, the stellar companions quickly approach, at ∆t ∼10 kyr, and orbit the primary on eccentric orbits with separations of ∼100 au.
 The colliding flows induce transient structures lasting for up to a few 10 kyr that connect two forming protostellar objects that are kinematically quiescent along the line-of-sight.
 Colliding flows compress gas and trigger the formation of stellar companions via turbulent fragmentation.
 Our results suggest that protostellar companions initially form with a wide separation of ∼1000 au.
 Smaller separations of a ~100 au are a consequence of subsequent migration and capturing.
 Associated with the formation phase of the companion, the turbulent environment induces the formation of arc- and bridge-like structures.
 These bridges can become kinematically quiescent when the velocity components of the colliding flows eliminate each other.
 However, the gas in bridges still contributes to stellar accretion later.
 Our results demonstrate that bridge-like structures are a transient phenomenon of stellar multiple formation.

-vid Chalmers, Space, Earth and Environment, Astronomy and Plasmaphysics, Galactic Astrophysics
+Visiting Researcher at Chalmers, Space, Earth and Environment, Astronomy and Plasmaphysics, Galactic Astrophysics

 Funding Chalmers participation during 2018–